 - Failure to make sufficient payment toward tuition/fees will result in an administrative drop from all class enrollment.

-- You can pay university bills online by eCheck at no cost, with a credit card for a 2.75% convenience fee, or with foreign currency through a Western Union wire transfer.
-Paper checks may be mailed or placed in the dropbox.
+- You can pay university bills online by eCheck at no cost, with a credit card for a 2.75% convenience fee, or with foreign currency through Western Union wire transfer.
+Paper checks may be mailed.
+For more information on payment options please visit: http://studentbilling.berkeley.edu/PaymentOptions.htm.

 - Eligible students will have the option to sign up for the “Tuition and Fee Payment Plan” (FPP).
 Through FPP, you will be able to pay your fees in five installments; an additional fee will apply.

-- You will be able to sign-up for “Electronic Funds Transfer” (EFT) to have refunds directly deposited into your bank account (recommended).
+- You will be able to sign-up for "Direct Deposit" to have refunds directly deposited into your bank account (recommended).
+For more information on Direct Deposit please visit: http://studentbilling.berkeley.edu/eft.htm.

-- Balances overdue 10 days or more will result in a hold on your account, which could prevent you from adding classes or having access to other Berkeley services.
+- Balances overdue 60 days or more will result in a hold on your account, which could prevent you from adding classes or having access to other Berkeley services.
 Late fees may apply.
+For more information on delinquent accounts please visit: http://studentbilling.berkeley.edu/delinquentaccounts.htm.

 - If you wish to grant access to a trusted individual to view and pay your bills, you can give them permission via “Delegated Access” in CalCentral.